Aravind3512/adversarial-prompt-chaining-agentic-ai/README.md

 - The final project presentation used one deadline-run seed.
 - Subtle split did not trigger in the reported smoke/case-study behavior.
 - Defense-placement experiments are not implemented in this repository.

-## License

-No license is included by default.
-Add a license only after confirming with all project contributors and course policies.